bloominstituteoftechnology/node-api-challenge/README.md

 ### Database Schemas

-The _schemas_ (properties and data type of each property) used to store and retrieve the resources inside the included database (`./data/lambda.db3`) is described below.
+The description of the structure and extra information about each _resource_ stored in the included database (`./data/lambda.db3`) is listed below.

 #### Projects